ashafaei/pdf2pptx/README.md

 If you're using *Linux* you *probably* already have all the above.

 If you're using *OSX* you need to install **ImageMagick** and make sure `convert` is accessible from your Terminal.
-You may also want to take a look [here](https://github.com/ashafaei/pdf2pptx/issues/1) regarding an issue that shows up on *OSX* and its fix.

 If you're using *Windows* you can use *Cygwin*, but if you don't have it already, it is not recommended!
+If you're using *Windows 10*, you can easily set up Ubuntu bash ([More Info](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/)), install ImageMagick and then use the script natively.
-An alternative solution for *Windows* users is to access a linux box (such as your university servers) to take care of the task.
+Another solution for *Windows* users is to access a linux box (such as your university servers) to take care of the task.

 # New issues with ImageMagick
 ImageMagick no longer allows PDF to image conversion.
 If you get the following error on the test example: